 The waterfalls of Iguazu are located in northern Argentina, near the border of Paraguay and Brazil.
 They are made up of 275 falls, some up to 80 meters high.
 The 1,000 meter foot bridge on the Argentinian side will lead you to the largest of the falls, La Garganta de Diablo, the Devil's Throat.
 You can hike the trails on the Argentinean side as well as the Brazilian side.
 Both sides offer exceptional views of the majestic waterfalls.

-After breakfast you will embark on a full day private tour of the Argentinean side of the waterfalls.
-Enjoy the 275 cascades as viewed from various access points.
+After breakfast at your hotel this morning, you will embark on a full day private tour of the Argentinean side of the waterfalls.
+Enjoy the 275 cascades, as viewed from various access points.
 The footbridges and the navigation tours will take you closer to the waterfalls to enjoy an unforgettable experience.

 The tour starts at the Visitors Center and then goes through the Argentinean waterfalls, including the lower circuit, which approaches the Jungle; while the 1,000-meter footbridge will lead to the impressive Garganta del Diablo.

 Optional: Tickets for the Gran Aventura.
-The Gran Aventura tour begins with an 8km (5-mile) safari ride along the Yacoratia Path.
-During the ride, you'll view the jungle's extensive flora and might catch a glimpse of some of the region's indigenous wildlife.
-You will then disembark at Puerto Macuco, where you'll hop into an inflatable boat with your tour group and navigate 6.5km (4 miles) along the lower Iguazú River, braving 1.6km (1 mile) of rapids as you approach the falls in Devil's Throat Canyon.
+The Gran Aventura tour begins with a 5 mile safari ride along the Yacoratia Path.
+During the ride, you'll view the jungle's extensive flora and might even catch a glimpse of some of the region's indigenous wildlife.
+You will then disembark at Puerto Macuco, where you'll hop in an inflatable boat with your tour group and navigate 4 miles along the lower Iguazú River, braving 1 mile of rapids, as you approach the falls in Devil's Throat Canyon.
 (This service is on a private basis.)

 Salta is the main point of access to explore the culturally rich Northwestern territory of Argentina.
 Enjoy stunning views from the top of San Bernardo Hill (which can be reached by cable car or hiking up 1,000 steps) or enjoy wandering through the charming streets of this sleepy town.